halentin/NN-ANARX/readme.md

 * Closed-Loop-Prediction and Training (based on a variant of backpropagation-trough-time)
 * Conversion of NN-ANARX-Models to state-space-representation
 * Computation of optimal control input for SISO-NN-SANARX-models (according to the algorithm described here)
-* All models (even the state-space-representation) can be exported to the ONNX-Format for sharing and inference
+* Export of all models (even the state-space-representation) as ONNX

 ## Origin